chonton/compose-maven-plugin/README.md

 ## Up Goal

 The [up](https://chonton.github.io/compose-maven-plugin/up-mojo.html) goal binds by default to the **pre-integration-test** phase.
 This goal executes `docker compose up` using **target/compose/compose.yaml**.
-If the `published` field of any [service port](https://docs.docker.com/compose/compose-file/05-services/#ports) is defined with a non-numeric name, a maven user property of that name will be set with the assigned port.
+If a `published` field of any [service port](https://docs.docker.com/compose/compose-file/05-services/#ports) is defined with a non-numeric name, a maven user property of that name will be set with the assigned port.
+If the `published` field is a value of form `${property}`, then a port is allocated, and an environment variable is added to the `.env` file which can then be used in interpolation by compose.

 ### Configuration